-- 1. Directors, professionals, suppliers of the Company and other third parties as determined by law may report, including anonymously, any of the conduct referred to in Article 21.2 by any means established by the Company, including contact in writing or by telephone. - At the request of the whistleblower, the allegation or report may also be presented in a face-to-face meeting with the Unit's staff to be held no later than seven days of the request. - 2.
-In any case, those who submit an allegation or report through the Internal Reporting Channels shall be informed, in a clear and accessible manner, of the next steps and any other appropriate means of reporting, including the relevant regulatory or judicial authorities (where so expressly required by applicable law). - 3.
+1. Directors, people, members of the supply chain of the Company and other third parties as determined by law may report, including anonymously, any of the conduct referred to in Article 21.2 by any means established by the Company, including contact in writing or by telephone.

+At the request of the whistleblower, the allegation or report may also be presented in a face-to-face meeting with the Unit's staff to be held no later than seven days of the request.

+- 2. In any case, those who submit an allegation or report through the Internal Reporting Channels shall be informed, in a clear and accessible manner, of the next steps and any other appropriate means of reporting, including the relevant regulatory or judicial authorities (where so expressly required by applicable law). - 3.
 Verbal communications, including those made in a face-to-face meeting, by telephone or voice messaging, must be documented in one of the following ways: - a) by recording the conversation in a secure, durable and accessible format; or - b) through a complete and accurate transcript of the conversation prepared by the staff responsible for handling it.